Our Flagship Programme

 At the end of the programme, participants will become more socially responsible with regards to the social issues faced by seniors in our community.

-In the Elderly Poverty simulation, participants will be able to experience the daily challenges of elderly cardboard collectors who go through the hard labor of going around and collecting cardboard, wearing a ‘suit’ that bends their back as they carry out the activity.
+In the Cardboard Collection Simulation, participants will be able to experience the daily challenges of elderly cardboard collectors who go through the hard labor of going around and collecting cardboard, wearing a ‘suit’ that bends their back as they carry out the activity.
 Through the simulation, participants will be able to feel the struggles of having to strain themselves while engaging in the activity of cardboard collection.

 In the Dementia simulation, participants will experience what it’s like to be in the shoes of an elderly person with a severe case of dementia as they put on a set of equipment to simulate common physical ailments that you have as you get older.
 As they complete some simple tasks in the simulated environment, participants will be able to feel the emotions and physical constraints that prevent them from completing the tasks easily.

 Social Isolation Simulation

 In the Social Isolation simulation, participants will go through a visualisation exercise to experience what it is like to lose their social connections with friends and family members as they age.
 Participants will be able to feel that sense of loneliness and loss through the exercise as they "get older".

 Ngee Ann Polytechnic